 Empirical estimates presented so far - impacts of MTB-MLE on DepEd administrative data outcomes (test scores, student enrollment, and teacher counts) - are potentially subject to selection bias.
-Of particular concern is the evidence of changes in student enrollment numbers (increases in earliest grades, and declines in later grades), which is likely due to a combination of lower grade advancement (increased grade repetition) and movements of students across schools in response to treatment.
+Of particular concern is the evidence of changes in student enrollment numbers (declines in later elementary grades), which is likely due to a combination of lower grade advancement (increased grade repetition) and movements of students across schools in response to treatment.